The Industry Club champion diversity through apprenticeships

 The first Marketing Debuts cohort got underway in January 2021 with over 18 companies taking part, providing employment to 14 new apprentices across London and Manchester as well as using the schemes to upskill existing staff members.

-Due to the success of the inaugural programme, we now run the programmes four times a year across the country and have 30 companies championing diversity through the Marketing Debuts programmes.
+Due to the success of the inaugural programme, we now run the programmes twice a year across the country and have 30 companies championing diversity through the Marketing Debuts programmes.

 We are delighted in our first year to have been nominated in two categories of the BAME Apprenticeship Awards who recognise British BAME Apprentices, their employers and learning providers.